kapoorarpit/Path_finding/README.md

-# Path_finding for apps like uber drivers and google maps, using dijikstra's algorithm, using python
+# Path_finding for apps like uber drivers and google maps, using A* path finding algorithm, using python

 ![4](demo4.png)
 ![1](demo1.png)